gbmhunter/blog/content/electronics/components/resistors/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Electronics", "Electronic Components" ]
+categories: [ Electronics, Electronic Components ]
 date: 2012-05-14
-description: "Schematic symbols, series and parallel behaviour, manufacturing processes, the E series, tolerances, variable resistors, volume resistance and more info about the electrical components called resistors."
+description: Schematic symbols, series and parallel behaviour, manufacturing processes, the E series, tolerances, variable resistors, volume resistance and more info about the electrical components called resistors.
 draft: false
-lastmod: 2022-04-21
+lastmod: 2022-08-26
-tags: [ "resistors", "resistors", "components", "electronics", "schematic symbols", "tolerances", "E series", "packages", "thick film", "thin film", "wirewound", "potentiometers", "rheostats", "variable resistors", "Ayrton-Perry winding" ]
+tags: [ resistors, resistors, components, electronics, schematic symbols, tolerances, E series, packages, thick film, thin film, wirewound, potentiometers, rheostats, variable resistors, Ayrton-Perry winding, resistor optimizer, resistor divider ]
-title: "Resistors"
+title: Resistors
-type: "page"
+type: page
 ---

 ## Overview

-This page is about fixed resistance components called resistors.
-For info on mechanically variable resistors, see the [Potentiometers and Rheostats page](/electronics/components/potentiometers-and-rheostats/).
-For info on digital controlled resistors, see the [Digital Potentiometers (DPOTs) page](/electronics/components/digital-potentiometers-dpots/).

-Resistors are a passive electronic component that restricts the flow of current when a given voltage is applied.
+_Resistors_ are a passive electronic component that restricts the flow of current when a given voltage is applied.
 They dissipate energy as heat.
 Given their simplicity and usefulness in circuits, they are the normally most commonly used electronic component in any circuit design.

+**Related Pages**

-For information on positive temperature coefficient resistors used as "fuses" in circuit protection applications, see the [PTC Type Thermistor page](/electronics/components/circuit-protection/ptc-type-thermistor).
-For info on digital potentiometers, see the [Digital Potentiometers (DPOTs) page](/electronics/components/digital-potentiometers-dpots/).
+* For information on positive temperature coefficient resistors used as "fuses" in circuit protection applications, see the [PTC Type Thermistor page](/electronics/components/circuit-protection/ptc-type-thermistor).
+* For info on mechanically variable resistors, see the [Potentiometers and Rheostats page](/electronics/components/potentiometers-and-rheostats/).
+* For info on digital controlled variable resistors, see the [Digital Potentiometers (DPOTs) page](/electronics/components/digital-potentiometers-dpots/).

 **The mechanical equivalent of a resistor is friction.** The larger the resistance, the larger the friction.
 This is when using the [force-voltage](http://lpsa.swarthmore.edu/Analogs/ElectricalMechanicalAnalogs.html) equivalence.